Code optimization example

 Let's see what we did:

-4. We ensured that our function takes an in-memory version of the NFT so that we do not make separate selects in the function.
+to select all attributes directly. - We ensured that our function takes an in-memory version of the NFT to avoid making separate selects in the function.

 Rerunning the test produces the following result: